Phoenix Concert with Choir

 Kings Hedges singing the song Widdicombe Fair, with our collection of interesting hats.
 We took the crowd by storm!

-On Tuesday 24th March some of the musicians from the Grand Union Orchestra gave a taster performance at school.
+The Grand Union Orchestra gave a taster performance at school.
 This was a great chance for our children to see some live music.It is linked to the BBC Ten Pieces Project.

 Click here to find out about the MusicLab.